 - Headaches.
 People who use mephedrone are usually highly active and easy to distract.
 This level of activity can lead a person to experience intense headaches following a trip,

 - Rapid heartbeat.
 Like many amphetamine-like drugs, mephedrone can cause changes to the body’s respiratory system.
 People who use the drug may experience elevated blood pressure and an irregular heartbeat.
-In people who are at risk, these episodes can lead to heart attacks and strokes, underscoring why it is so important to avoid this drug.

 - Trouble breathing.
 Trouble breathing is a potentially harmful sign of mephedrone addiction.
 If you are experiencing trouble breathing following the use of mephedrone, speak with a medical professional immediately.